-White House Correspondents Weekend Insider is a joint venture of Haddad Media and BizBash Media.
-This micro niche site explores “behind the scenes” of one of the most powerful clubs in America, those journalists who have had and currently have the title White House Correspondent.
+White House Correspondents Insider is a joint venture of Haddad Media and BizBash Media.
+This micro niche site explores “behind the scenes” of the most powerful city in the world — Washington, D.C. — and those who cover it.

 Tammy Haddad, Co-Founder and Editor-in-Chief